theopn/pytranscript/README.md

 # Pytranscript

 It is Sunday 7 May 2023.
-I just wrapped up my fourth semester this week, but I am still unsure about grades for two of my classes.
+I just wrapped up my fourth semester this week, but I am still unsure about my grades for two of my classes.
 Grades are officially due on Tuesday 9 May 2023 for instructors, so I have two options:

 1. Touch some grass, hang out with my friends and family, and give myself some time to relax after a tough semester
-2. Sit in the room with Diet Coke and make a grade calculator to "automate" process of calculating what happens to my GPA if I get an A- instead of an A in the philosophy class
+2. Sit in the room with Diet Coke and make a grade calculator to "automate" the process of calculating what happens to my GPA if I get an A- instead of an A in the philosophy class

 Option 2 it is then.